jimrazmus/dupe2bucket/README.md

 Copy all logs from all instances to YourBucket with a object name prefix.
 Note that successive runs will only copy logs that have been written to since the last run.

     dupe2bucket -bucket=YourBucket -bucket-prefix="some/prefix"

+## Bucket Contents

+Your bucket will contain log files and state files after a successful run.

+### Log Files

+{bucket-prefix}/{db instance arn}/YYYY/ISOWeek/{log file name}

+These will contain whatever RDS logged to the respective file.

+### State Files

+{bucket-prefix}/LastWrittenState/{db instance arn}

+Note that state files, once created, only have their "lastWritten" tag value changed.
+The value of the tag limits successive copies to logs with more recent writes.
+Removing the tag, or the file, will cause dupe2bucket to run a complete copy of all logs in scope.

+## Bucket Lifecycle

+Lifecycle policies should refrain from making any changes to the state file objects.